dashbase/dashbase-quickstart/README.md

 4. Create a table with 1 partition, 1 replica, and an automatically attached EBS volume.
 We will use defaults for all other settings.
 ```
+docker pull dashbase/create_table
 docker run -v $PWD:/output dashbase/create_table quickstart -p 1 -r 1 --ebs-volume 1500
 ```

 *Note that this command outputs a yaml file that describes the table stack, with each service mapping directly to a Dashbase partition.
 The stack is not automatically deployed, but we will do so in the next steps.
 Since the script uses a Docker image, if SSH tunneling is set up, it may result in the output being produced to the remote instance.
 The EBS volume(s) are also automatically created by the REX-ray Docker plugin, with a recommended size of 1500 GiB due to the fact that Amazon throttles throughput for HDDs (st1) type which could affect Dashbase's performance.

 5. Configure your local Docker to use the remote Docker daemon running on the swarm cluster manager.